PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Press **L+Start** to see the current axis smoothing values on each axis of the C-Stick.
   * At the same time, you can see the current Smart Snapback filter values on the Analog Stick and Waveshaping values on the triggers.

-# Analog Stick Cardinal Snapping Adjustment - R + A + Du/Dd

-The Analog Stick Cardinal Snapping Adjustment allows the user to adjust the size of the window that is used for when the analog stick snaps to 1.0 cardinals.
-This is mainly for Vanilla/UCFv0.80 use, as all positive values will be overwritten by UCFv0.84's own snapping algorithm.

-* Press **R** + **A** + **D-pad Up/Down** to increase/decrease.
-  * Example: **RA+Du** increases the snapping range of the analog stick.
-  * When you change this setting, the current analog stick cardinal snapping settings are shown as the numerical coordinates of the analog stick.
-* The scale goes from -1 to 6, and defaults to 6
-  * At -1, the stick will automatically snap to 0.9875, disabling 1.0 cardinals entirely on Vanilla and all versions of UCF.
-  * At 0, the stick will not snap.
-  * At 1-6, the stick will snap that many values both in the positive and negative directions.

 # Analog Stick Scaling Adjustment - L + A + Du/Dd

-The Analog Stick Scaling adjustment allows the user to adjust what value is on the rim of the gate.
+The Analog Stick Scaling setting allows the user to adjust what value the stick can reach at the edge of the gate.
 Super Smash Bros.
-Melee has a unit circle ranging from -80 to 80, but the GCC Protocol allows for -128 to 127.
+Melee has a unit circle that ranges from -80 to +80, OEM Gamecube controllers range from roughly -100 to +100, and the GCC protocol allows for -128 to +127.
+The PhobGCC hard limits its own stick outputs to a range from -125 to +125, but this setting corresponds to what you get immediately after calibration.

 * Press **L** + **A** + **D-pad Up/Down** to increase/decrease.
-  * Example: **LA+Du** increases the value at the rim.
+  * Example: **LA+Du** increases the value at the rim of the analog stick.
+  * When you change this setting, the current analog stick scaling setting is shown as the numerical coordinates of the analog stick.
 * The scale goes from 82-125, and defaults to 100.
-  * This changes the physical distance to the rim of the melee unit circle.
+  * This changes the physical distance to the rim of the Melee unit circle.
-  * At 82, the rim of the melee unit circle is at the physical rim of the controller, requiring larger motions for things like smash attacks.
+  * At 82, the rim of the Melee unit circle is basically at the rim of the controller, requiring larger motions for things like smash attacks.
-  * At 125, the rim of the melee unit circle is moved as physically inwards as the controller will allow, requiring much smaller motions for things like smash attacks.
+  * At 125, the rim of the Melee unit circle is much farther in, requiring smaller motions for things like smash attacks.

+# Analog Stick Cardinal Snapping Adjustment - R + A + Du/Dd

+The Analog Stick Cardinal Snapping setting allows the user to adjust the width of the window around the cardinals around which the stick will snap to perfect 1.0.
+This is mainly for use on vanilla Melee or versions of UCF v0.80 and prior, as all nonnegative values will be overwritten by UCF v0.84's own snapping algorithm (which corresponds to a setting of 6 here).

+* Press **R** + **A** + **D-pad Up/Down** to increase/decrease.
+  * Example: **RA+Du** increases the snapping range of the analog stick.
+  * When you change this setting, the current analog stick cardinal snapping setting is shown as the numerical coordinates of the analog stick.
+* The scale goes from -1 to 6, and defaults to 6.
+  * At -1, the stick will snap *away* from the cardinal so that the stick cannot output 1.0 cardinals at all, including on UCF v0.84.
+  * At 0, the stick will not snap to cardinals at all.
+This is equivalent to OEM cardinal behavior.
+  * Between 1-6, the stick will snap to the cardinal from that far away in both positive and negative directions.

 # C-Stick Snapback Adjustment - AZ + X/Y + Du/Dd